The Entertainer (1960 film)

-The Entertainer is a 1960 British kitchen sink drama film directed by Tony Richardson, produced by Harry Saltzman and adapted by John Osborne and Nigel Kneale from Osborne’s stage play of the same name.
+The Entertainer is a 1960 British kitchen sink drama film directed by Tony Richardson, produced by Harry Saltzman and adapted by John Osborne and Nigel Kneale from Osborne's stage play of the same name.
 The film stars Laurence Olivier as Archie Rice, a failing third-rate music-hall stage performer who tries to keep his career going even as the music-hall tradition fades into history and his personal life falls apart.
-It was filmed on location in the Lancashire seaside town of Morecambe.
 Olivier was nominated for an Oscar for Best Actor in a Leading Role.

 Plot

-Jean Rice, a young London art teacher, travels to a seaside resort (not specified but partly filmed in Morecambe) to visit her family.
+In 1956, Jean Rice, a young London art teacher, travels to a seaside resort to visit her family.
 She is emotionally confused, having had a row with her fiancé Graham, who wants her to emigrate with him to Africa.
 She also is deeply concerned about the Suez Crisis, having seen Mick, her soldier brother, go to the war.
 She has attended a peace rally in Trafalgar Square that was directed against prime minister Anthony Eden.

-She finds that the resort has declined from its pre-war heyday and is now drawing waning crowds, despite being in mid-season.
+She finds that the resort has declined from its pre-war heyday and is now drawing waning crowds, despite being in midseason.
 The music-hall act of her father Archie Rice (Olivier) plays to a small number of increasingly uninterested spectators.
-Her family is deeply dysfunctional and her beloved grandfather Billy, once one of the leading stars of the music hall, lives in quiet retirement with his son Archie, Archie's second wife Phoebe and Archie's son Frank.
+Her family is deeply dysfunctional and her beloved grandfather Billy, once one of the leading stars of the music hall, lives in quiet retirement with Archie, Archie's second wife Phoebe and Archie's son Frank.

 Jean goes to the theatre where her father is playing.
 As well as being an undischarged bankrupt and a semi-alcoholic, he is desperately short of money and is hounded by creditors—the income-tax people as well as his unpaid cast.
 He is adored by his cynical son Frank and watched with mild amusement by his father, but his relationship with Phoebe is strained.
 He is a womaniser, and she is well aware of his tendencies, openly commenting on them to the rest of the family.
 She is often found drinking heavily.

 With his latest show drawing to a close, Archie is desperate to secure a new show for the winter season.
 While acting as master of ceremonies at a Miss Great Britain beauty contest, he charms Tina Lapford, the young woman who finished in second place.
 Soon he is involved in an affair with her.
 Her wealthy and ambitious parents want her to have an entertainment career and are willing to put up the money for Archie's new show, if it includes her.
 They shake hands on the deal.